Podcast: Play in new window | Download (Duration: 30:23 — 21.0MB) | Embed

 Revised Standard Version of the Bible, copyright © 1946, 1952, and 1971 the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.

 Msgr.
 John A. Esseff is a Roman Catholic priest in the Diocese of Scranton.
-He was ordained on May 30, 1953, by the late Bishop William J. Hafey, D.D. at St. Peter’s Cathedral in Scranton, PA.
 Msgr.
 Esseff served as a retreat director and confessor to St. Teresa of Calcutta.
-He continues to offer direction and retreats for the sisters of the Missionaries of Charity around the world.
+He continues to offer direction and retreats for the sisters of the Missionaries of Charity worldwide.
 Msgr.
-Esseff encountered St. Padre Pio, who would become a spiritual father to him.
-He has lived in areas around the world, serving in the Pontifical Missions, a Catholic organization established by St. Pope John Paul II to bring the Good News to the world especially to the poor.
-He continues to serve as a retreat leader and director to bishops, priests and sisters and seminarians, and other religious leaders around the world.
+Esseff encountered St. Padre Pio, who would become his spiritual father.
+He has lived in areas around the world, serving in the Pontifical Missions, a Catholic organization established by Pope St. John Paul II to bring the Good News to the world, especially to the poor.
+He continues to serve as a retreat leader and director to bishops, priests and sisters, seminarians, and other religious leaders.